Security-Development/security-development.github.io/_pages/career.md

 > Affiliated with the Stealien team, Hack The Box Business CTF 2023 18th<br/>
 > Affiliated with the budaejjigae team, Defcon Qualifier 2023 24th<br/>
 > Affiliated with the 어디에도 team, HackingCamp 27th 2023 CTF 1st
+> Affiliated with the Stealien team, Hack The Box Business CTF 2024 82th<br/>